Estimate Consumption from a Bill Total

 Bill Solve estimates kWh usage by working backward from total bill amounts.
 It applies the correct tariff rates and structures for the specified billing period, determining how much energy consumption (kWh) would have been required to generate the given bill total.

-What Bill Solve Does Well
+What Bill Solve does well

 Bill Solve is designed to work best with straightforward electricity tariffs, particularly those with fixed rate structures.